 Stories do not quite reach the values of posts.
-With 5% for large to 20% for small profiels, the values are still satisfactory.
-That is because stories can be used much more often compared to posts.
+Nonetheless, with 5% for large to 20% for small profiles, the values are still satisfactory, because Stories can be used much more often compared with posts.
 A profile that publishes multiple posts a day is quickly perceived by the followers as annoying.
-By contrast, stories with 3 or more frames are not uncommon.
-From a technical point of view, stories are an excellent supplier for additional reach.
-In terms of content, they are even more than that, since stories enable completely different types of communication and interaction.
+By contrast, Stories with three or more frames are not uncommon.
+From a technical perspective, Stories are an excellent supplier for additional reach.
+In terms of content, they are even more than that, since Stories enable completely different types of communication and interaction.

-Brands do have a harder time on Instagram than other profiles.
-For small profiles this is hardly significant.
-Their followers seem to be true and to consume the stories regularly.
-The larger a profile becomes, the bigger the differences are.
-Large profiles of real people achieve 50% more reach than brand profiles.
-One reason why influencer marketing is on everyone’s lips.
-But as on Facebook, both have no chance against pure fun profiles.
-Funny memes also get the most reach on Instagram.
+Brands have a harder time on Instagram than other profiles.
+For small profiles, this is hardly significant, given that their followers seem to be true and consume the Stories regularly.
+The larger that a profile becomes, the greater the differences.
+Large profiles of real people achieve 50% more reach than brand profiles, which is one reason why influencer marketing is on everyone’s lips.
+However, like on Facebook, both have no chance against pure fun profiles.
+Funny memes also achieve the most reach on Instagram.

-The profiles struggling gthe most are society profiles, ie profiles with a political or non-profit agenda.
-Maybe Instagram is simply not the best place for these messages?
-While Facebook and Twitter are increasingly turning into a battleground for political views, the top hashtags on Instagram speak a different language: Instagram is about fashion, food and fitness – not Donald Trump.
-More on top topics on Instagram here.
+The profiles struggling the most are society profiles, i.e. profiles with a political or non-profit agenda.
+Perhaps Instagram is simply not the best place for these messages?
+While Facebook and Twitter are increasingly turning into a battleground for political views, the top hashtags on Instagram speak a different language: Instagram is about fashion, food and fitness, not Donald Trump.
+More on top topics on Instagram can be found here.

-What you can not expect from Stories is followers respond to a story.
+What you cannot expect from Stories is that followers respond to a story.
 Not even every 1,000th follower answers to the story of a small profile.
 For large profiles, it is just 0.01%.
-That is understandable from the point of view of the follower: he can hardly expect a personal answer.
+This is understandable from the perspective of the follower, who can hardly expect a personal answer.

-Instagram has lately introduced many interaction options (polls, sliders, etc …) for stories.
-Unfortunately, there is yet no data available for these in the Instagram Insights.
+Instagram has recently introduced many interaction options (polls, sliders, etc.) for Stories.
+Unfortunately, there is not yet data available for these in the Instagram Insights.

 Forward, Back and Exit

 Stories are shown one after the other.
-Images are displayed for 5 seconds, videos for 15 seconds.
-All new stories of a profile are grouped one after the other.
-The user has the option of tabbing to the right side of the screen to jump to the next story (Forward), to go back to the previous Story by tapping on the left side of the screen (Back) or by swiping from right to left all stories of the profile to skip and the Display stories of the next profile (Exit).
+Images are displayed for 5 seconds, and videos for 15 seconds.
+All new Stories of a profile are grouped one after the other.
+The user has the option to tap to the right side of the screen to jump to the next story (Forward), to go back to the previous story by tapping on the left side of the screen (Back) or swiping from right to left for all Stories of the profile to skip and the Stories of the next profile to display (Exit).

-5 seconds do not seem long at first glance.
-For Instagram users, they are.
-80% of all stories are forwarded.
-The famous zapping thumb from the days of linear television experiences its second spring in Instagram stories.
+5 seconds does not seem long upon first glance.
+For Instagram users, it certainly is.
+80% of all Stories are forwarded.
+The famous zapping thumb from the days of linear television is experiencing its second spring in Instagram Stories.
 Forward is normal, not punishment.
-A story that is not tabbed is a peculiarity.
+A story that is not tapped is a peculiarity.
 In the age of Instagram, the challenge is to create content that can keep followers captive for more than 4 seconds.

-This works a bit better for videos than for pictures.
-Although videos run 10 seconds longer than images, they are 10% less forwarded.
-The reason is obvious: If the video is reasonably exciting, the follower wants to see the end of the video.
-Three-quarters of the videos are probably not interesting enough, because they are forwarded anyways.
+This works slightly better for videos than for pictures.
+Although videos run 10 seconds longer than images, they are forwarded 10% less often.
+The reason is obvious: if the video is reasonably exciting, the follower wants to see the end of the video.
+Three-quarters of the videos are probably not sufficiently interesting because they are forwarded regardless.

 Back is the function to return to the previous story.
 This measure is not appropriate for rating a single story.
-It does not say anything about the story itself, but rather about the previous story.
-Because the previous story is the reason to click back not the current one.
-If you look at a single story, you can safely ignore looking at the amount of Back-tabs.
+It does not say anything about the story itself, but rather about the previous story, because the previous story is the reason to click back, and not the current one.
+If you look at a single story, you can safely ignore looking at the number of Back taps.

 Fortunately, this is also the case with the exits.
-The users seem to be so much in the flow with forward tabbing that an exit occurs less often than feared.
-On average, 5% of the stories get swiped away completely.
-To what extent this will affect the optimal length of stories will be explored in the next study.
+Users seem to be so much in the flow with forward tapping that an exit occurs less often than feared.
+On average, 5% of the Stories are swiped away completely.
+The extent to which this affects the optimal length of Stories will be explored in the next study.

 Use stories more often

-Follow the example of big profiles.
-They post an average of 3 stories a day.
-That’s not annoying and does not reduce reach.
+Follow the example of large profiles, who post an average of three Stories a day.
+That is not annoying and does not reduce reach.

 Use more videos

-Despite their length, videos are less often tabbed away.
+Despite their length, videos are less often tapped away.
 If you have a choice and the possibilities, when creating a story you should opt for a video.

-Less reach compared to posts should not deter you.
-It is still very good compared to many other channels.
-And above all, its additional.
+Achieving less reach compared with posts should not deter you.
+It is still very good compared with many other channels, and above all, its additional.
 Even if users do not answer very often or keep forwarding, there is no reason to be demotivated.
 It is the peculiarity of this channel.
-Whoever uses Instagram without stories gives away countless impressions.
+Anyone who uses Instagram without Stories gives away countless impressions.